onintzezaballa/ComorbidityGenerativeModel/README.md

 * `generateModel.R` generates the original model and samples sequences of actions from such probabilistic model.
 * `initialization.R` initializes the parameters of the model
 * `EMalgorithm.R` efficiently performs the Expectation-Maximization algorithm, where the parameters are updated in each iteration with a dynamic programming based method.
-* `smoothing.R` contains functions to carry out the smoothing and normalization of the parameters of a model.
+* `otherFunctions.R` contains functions to carry out the smoothing and normalization of the parameters of a model, as well as to compute the Mean Squared Error of the trained model by comparing with the original one which the sequences were sampled from.
-* `Loglikelihod.R` computes the log-likelihood of a model
+* `Loglikelihood.R` computes the log-likelihood of a model
-* `MSE.R` computes the Mean Squared Error of a trained model by comparing with the original model which the sequence were sampled from.

 ## Data